tensorflow/docs/site/en/install/pip.md

 {% setvar linux_instructions %}

-We only officially support Ubuntu.
-However, the following instructions may also work for other Linux distros.
+TensorFlow only officially supports Ubuntu.
+However, the following instructions may also work for other Linux distributions.

-We recommend using
-[Miniconda](https://docs.conda.io/en/latest/miniconda.html){:.external} to
-create a separate environment to avoid changing any installed software in your system.
+It's recommended to use [Miniconda](https://docs.conda.io/en/latest/miniconda.html){:.external} to create a separate environment to avoid changing any installed software in your system.
 This is also the easiest way to install the required software,